Estimation of Complex Valued Laplacian Matrices for Topology Identification in Power Systems: Simulations

 \section{Simulations}

-In this section, we illustrate the performance of recovering the admittance matrix using the algorithms suggested in Section \ref{Estimation Methods for General Objective} for all the models described in Section \ref{models_section}.
+In this section, we illustrate the performance of recovering the admittance matrix using the algorithm developed in Section \ref{Estimation Methods for General Objective} for all the models described in Section \ref{models_section}.
 We implement the proposed methods for the IEEE 33-bus system, with parameters from \cite{iEEEdata}.
-The data for the phasor voltages are also generated using Matpower \cite{zimmerman2011matpower}, a software package for power system analysis.
-All simulations are averaged over 100 Monte-Carlo simulations for each scenario.
+The data for the phasor voltages are also generated using Matpower \cite{zimmerman2011matpower}, a software package for power system analysis. {We first numerically evaluate the joint sparsity of the real and imaginary parts of the admittance matrix in typical power systems in Subsection \ref{validation_subsec}.
+Then, in Subsection \ref{setting_subsec}, we describe the different methods for comparison and the setting of the simulations. } We show the results of two scenarios, where the measurements were generated using 1) the \ac{dlpf} model (Subsection \ref{scenario2_subsec}); and 2) the \ac{ac} model (Subsection \ref{AC_mes_subsec}). {Finally, the run-time performance of the different algorithms is presented in Subsection \ref{runtime_subsec}.}